 There is also a 25-metre toboggan slope available for anyone under 12 years and costs £3 per half hour.

 Other amenities . . .
 Climbing, canoeing, archery, first aid courses, the Jungle Challenge, and activity days.

 Runcorn Snowsports Centre, Cheshire

-The Runcorn Ski Centre is situated in 800 acres of landscaped park.
-There are three dry ski slopes: an 85-metre main slope; 45-metre extended nursery slope; and 25-metre nursery slope.
+The Runcorn Ski Centre is situated in 800 acres of landscaped park with three dry ski slopes: an 85-metre main slope; 45-metre extended nursery slope; and 25-metre nursery slope.

 The main slope is open each day for recreational skiing and snowbording sessions.
 In order to qualify for recreational use of the slope, you must be able to stop, link turns, and use the lift.
 Beginners will need to book some lessons with the ski school first.